-I once saw my mother leap- I exaggerate not- an Olympian nine feet from the scene of disaster to her bed.
+I once saw my mother leap—I exaggerate not—an Olympian nine feet from the scene of the disaster to her bed.
 The bed was more a cot with a blue cotton niwar woven over a wooden frame.
 Needless to say, the cot was not amused at this cavalier treatment and promptly died in a huff.
 I can still see my dear mother sitting amidst the ruin, dismay writ large on every feature.
 Thankfully the rat scampered away in the nick of time or he’d have had a thin time of it if she’d gotten hold of him, revulsion having to make way for her towering temper.

 For this, was the other thing that came to the fore whenever she was deeply moved.

-Her vernacular expressions panted and withered away at root.
-What remained- and a veritable Niagara of it too- was her very chaste, scholarly and dazzlingly highbrow English.
+Her vernacular expressions panted and withered away at the root.
+What remained—and a veritable Niagara of it too—was her very chaste, scholarly and dazzlingly highbrow English.
 She suffered no qualms about letting it lose with absolute abandon.
 It mattered not who took the brunt of it.
 It mattered even less whether they deserved it or not.
 She didn’t give two hoots about being fair when she was deeply moved.
 Not my mother, no. You just had to lump it, that all.

 But there’s a story behind everything.
 How a picture got on a wall.
 How a scar got on your face.
 Sometimes the stories are simple, and sometimes they are hard and heartbreaking.
 But behind all your stories is always your mother’s story, because hers is where yours begin.

-I remember her top notch verbal outrage unleashed at a restaurant manager once when she happened to spot an unfortunate mouse.
-After the blood-curdling effects- which I’m sure scarred and traumatized the rest of the patrons for life- the manager made the mistake of arriving in the vicinity at the wrong moment.
+I remember her top-notch verbal outrage unleashed at a restaurant manager once when she happened to spot an unfortunate mouse.
+After the blood-curdling effects—which I’m sure scarred and traumatized the rest of the patrons and put them off their food for life—the manager made the mistake of arriving in the vicinity at the wrong moment.
 She held a passionate monologue for just under twenty-five minutes.
 Once she was done, there wasn’t enough left of the manager to fill a teaspoon.
 True story.